Which Reasoning Trajectories Teach Students to Reason Better? A Simple Metric of Informative Alignment: Practical Applications

 \subsection{Teacher Selection}

-\paragraph{Experimental Setting} The teacher selection task aims to identify the most suitable teacher model for generating reasoning trajectories to train a given student model prior to distillation.
-We consider a realistic low-resource setting where generating full training data for every candidate teacher model is either costly or infeasible.
-Instead, we sample a small set of 200 trajectories from each candidate teacher, score them using different metrics, and select the teacher model based on the resulting dataset-level average score.
+\paragraph{Experimental Setting} The teacher selection task aims to identify the most suitable teacher model for generating reasoning trajectories to train a given student model prior to distillation, reflecting a recurring challenge in real-world applications.
+To better capture practical constraints, we consider a low-resource setting in which generating full training data for every candidate teacher model is either costly or infeasible.
+Instead, we sample a small set of 200 trajectories from each candidate teacher, evaluate them using data-student suitability metrics, and select the teacher model based on the resulting dataset-level average score.
 We use 6 diverse teacher models (Deepseek-R1, Qwen-3-235B-Thinking, Nemotron-Super, Qwen-3-30B-Thinking, Magistral-Small, and GPT-OSS-20B) as the candidate pool, avoiding consistently well-performing teachers to ensure a non-trivial selection task.

 \paragraph{Results} As shown in Table~\ref{tab:teacher_select}, both the best and second-best teachers selected by \Ratio\ yield strong post-training reasoning performance, achieving average results close to oracle teachers and outperforming other selection methods.
 Notably, as also observed in our ablation study (Table~\ref{tab:ablation}), \RatioShort\ remains effective when using only 200 trajectories per teacher for measurement, highlighting its robustness and practical value for identifying suitable teachers in low-resource settings.